Table of Contents

-Learn 8 timeless leadership lessons and concise tips for executing on each of them.
+Learn 8 timeless leadership lessons and concise tips for enhancing your skill in each.

 1. Listen to Your Team

-To get honest employee feedback, try asking these questions.
+To get honest employee feedback, ask these questions.

 - Tell me what’s not working.